FC Dinamo Batumi: In search for success

+Тhe Lamini managerial years (2020–25)

+In early 2020, 100% share of Dinamo Batumi owned by the Adjarian government was awarded to Lamini Ltd for 49 years.

 Back in the top flight Dinamo rushed to the title-chasing battle, in which they initially performed beyond expectations.
-As no other newly promoted club had ever won the league, Dinamo Batumi appeared close to setting this record, although at the crucial point they slipped up, first dropping two points against relegation-bound WIT Georgia and then losing to another unmotivated club altogether.
-Yet, the second place was definitely success for Dinamo, where some national team members - Jaba Jigauri, Giorgi Navalovski, Vladimer Dvalishvili - emerged at this stage.
+As no other newly promoted club had ever won the league, Dinamo Batumi appeared close to setting this record, although at the crucial stage they slipped up, dropping vital points against two unmotivated clubs.
+Yet, the second place was definitely success for the club, where national team members Jaba Jigauri, Giorgi Navalovski and Vladimer Dvalishvili emerged at this stage.

-Meanwhile, support for the club reached remarkable proportions by Georgian standards.
-While all of 1,500 seats on Angisa training base were full approximately three hours in advance, many more spectators watched the games from outside the fence.
-According to some estimates, an average number of fans per each match was around 6,400.

-The 2020 Erovnuli Liga season, shortened by the COVID-19 pandemic, reflected a scenario resembling the previous year.
-After ten rounds Dinamo were unbeaten, but they then suffered two home defeats, including from direct rivals FC Dinamo Tbilisi, who won the championship.

-On 27 October 2020, a long-awaited official opening ceremony was held in Batumi.
-Finally, the second placed club for two consecutive seasons representing the second largest city proudly moved into their home.
+On 27 October 2020, following a long-awaited opening ceremony of the Batumi Stadium, the second-placed club for two consecutive seasons representing the second largest city proudly moved into their new home.

-In early December UEFA announced that this stadium would host some of U21 European championship matches in 2023.